zmekonnen251/Tibeb-FrontEnd-Bootcamp/README.md

+![](https://img.shields.io/badge/Microverse-blueviolet)

 # Tibeb-FrontEnd-Bootcamp
-A Three Month Front-End bootcamp website
+A Three Month Front-End Bootcamp website
-![](https://img.shields.io/badge/Microverse-blueviolet)

 # Module 1: Tibeb-FrontEnd-Bootcamp (capstone project)

-> The project is to set up the portfolio website project and work on the mobile and Desktop version skeleton of the website.
-And to add mobile menu using javascript.
+> The project is a capstone project for Module-1(portal).
+I customized the design to a Bootcamp website called Tibeb Front-End BootCamp.
+The name "Tibeb" is an Amharic word and it means wisdom.
+I used it as an opportunity to practice the skills that I got in the last four weeks. since the capstone project mimics the real-world scenario it helped me a lot to know what the real-world projects will be.

 <p align="center">
   <img src="https://github.com/zmekonnen251/Tibeb-FrontEnd-Bootcamp/blob/mobile-version/assets/desktop.png">